NVIDIA/NVFlare/docs/flare_overview/flare_design_principles.rst

 Design Principles
 =================

-* Keep it simple, less is more
+* Keep it simple - less is more
-* design to specification
+* Design to specification
-* gear to real-world scenarios
+* Build for real-world scenarios
-* keep system general-purpose
+* Keep the system general-purpose
-* client system friendly
+* Client system friendly

 **Less is more**

-we like to solve unique challenges, we do less, but enable others tp dp more. we can's solve whole worlds problem, but enable others to solve world's problem
+We strive to solve unique challenges by doing less while enabling others to do more.
+We can't solve whole worlds' problems, but by building an open platform we can enable others to solve world's problems.

-This design principle means we intentioned limit the scope of the implementation, but only implements the needed components.
-For given implementation we follow the specs and allows others to customize.
+This design principle means we intentionally limit the scope of the implementation, only building the necessary components.
+For a given implementation, we follow specifications in a way that allows others to easily customize and extend.

-**Design to specification**
+**Design to Specification**

-Every components, API design are spec-based, system can have alternative implementation following the spec.
+Every component and API is specification-based, so that alternative implementations can be constructed by following the spec.
 This allows pretty much every component to be customized.

-This also means that we are not opinionated with particular implementation, you are encourage to customize.
+We strive to be unopinionated in reference implementations, encouraging developers and end-users to extend and customize to meet the needs of their specific workflows.

-**gear to real-world scenarios**
+**Build for real-world scenarios**

-handle real-world use cases where handle failure gracefully default implementation will provide the implementation that can solve real-world problem
+We build to handle real-world use cases where unexpected events or misbehaving code can be handled in a way that allows components or the system as a whole to fail gracefully.
+The reference implementations of the default components are designed to solve real-world problems in a straightforward way.

-**Keep system general-purpose**
+**Keep the system general-purpose**

-keep system general-purpose, enable different "federated" computing use cases.
+We design ths system to be general purpose, to enable different "federated" computing use cases.
-We carefully package the components into different layers, the lower-layers has no dependency for upper layers Specific use cases should not demands specific implementation of the underline system core.
+We carefully package the components into different layers with minimal dependencies between layers.
+In this way, implementations for specific use cases should not demand modificastions to the underlying system core.

-**client system friendly**
+**Client system friendly**

-make FLARE works well in your system
+We design the system so that it can run anywhere with minimal environmental dependencies.
+We also strive to build the system in a way that does not interfere with the deployment environment, allowing FLARE to be easily integrated into your own applications or platforms.